 Local Government 1898-1922

-There had been significant reforms in local government in the 20 years prior to the Dail declaration of independence.
-The Local Government (Ireland) Act 1898 had effectively removed local government from the Irish autocracy and placed it into the hands of elected councillors.
-The franchise was based on adults, male ratepayers which was substantially representative of nationalist Ireland.
+Significant reforms in local government occurred in the 20 years prior to the Dail Declaration of Independence.
+The Local Government (Ireland) Act 1898 effectively removed local government from the Irish autocracy and placed it into the hands of elected councillors.

 The cost of rates was shifted from landlords to tenants many of whom were in the course of acquiring their lands through the Land Commission.
 Local government board subventions supplemented rates.